BonsonW/slow5curl/docs/slow5curl_api/slow5curl.md

 ```
 typedef struct {

-  int32_t num_thread;                      // number of threads dispatched pre batch call
+  int32_t num_thread;     // number of threads dispatched per batch call
+  int num_retry;          // number of retries on a fetch before aborting the method
+  int retry_wait_sec;     // number of seconds to wait before the next retry

   /* private struct members that are not supposed to be directly accessed are not shown.
-      the order of the memebers in this struct can subject to change.
+      the order of the members in this struct can subject to change.
   */

 } s5curl_mt_t;
 ```

+The number of retries is by default 1.
+A retry occurs in the rare event that a fetch fails.
+It is reccomended that this parameter is kept a low value.

 ### High-level API
 High-level API consists of following functions: